 About 40% of women fall into category C, while 10% fall into category D. Younger women and women with smaller breasts are more likely to have dense breasts.
 Compared to one-quarter of women in their 70s, over three-quarters of women in their 30s have dense breast tissue.

 Dense breasts, on the other hand, can affect anyone, regardless of breast size or age.
-Breast density cannot be felt, and firmness cannot be determined just on the basis of hardness.
+Breast density cannot be felt, and firmness cannot be determined just based on hardness.
 You must see a doctor and have a mammogram.

 Is it true that coffee makes breasts denser?

 If you’ve heard or read that drinking coffee makes your breasts thicker, this isn’t entirely correct.
-There have been research that demonstrate that breast density has little to no relationship with premenopausal women.
+There has been researching that demonstrates that breast density has little to no relationship with premenopausal women.

-The link between thick breast tissue and caffeine or coffee is still being researched.
-There are numerous genes in the body that have a role in estrogen metabolism and inflammation caused by coffee use.
+The link between the thick breast tissue and caffeine or coffee is still being researched.
+Numerous genes in the body affect estrogen metabolism and inflammation caused by coffee use.

 Caffeine and breast tissue density have been studied in a limited number of ways, with inconsistent results.
 A study published in 2000 revealed no link between caffeine and breast density.
 Similarly, a 2019 study of caffeine-consuming teens found no link between breast density and premenopausal women.

-However, research of 4,130 healthy women published in 2018 discovered a slight link between coffee use and breast density.
+However, research on 4,130 healthy women published in 2018 discovered a slight link between coffee use and breast density.
 Depending on whether the women were premenopausal or postmenopausal, the findings were different: